pratham-jaiswal/xpenzie-expense-tracker/README.md

 # Xpenzie - The Expense Tracker

-***Xpenzie*** an intuitive application built to streamline your daily expense tracking.
+***Xpenzie*** is an intuitive application built to streamline your daily expense tracking.
 With its user-friendly interface, you can effortlessly input and categorize expenses.
-It offers a wide selection of approximately *162 currencies* and supports *7 languages*, ensuring flexibility and convenience for users worldwide.
+It offers a wide selection of approximately 162 currencies and supports 7 languages, ensuring flexibility and convenience for users worldwide.
+Additionally, it offers 5 themes to customize the appearance according to your preference.

 > **Note:** Translations in different languages were AI-generated and may contain inaccuracies.